ds-rants/ds-rants/posts/2025/2025_10_00_yall_motherfuckers_need_tests/index.md

 1. You will probably try to test things while reading from the disk or worse the network or the database.
     You should refrain from committing such ungodly horrors.
-    This will make your tests brittle and flaky.
+    This will make your unit-tests slow, way too slow and sometimes brittle and flaky.

     ::: {.callout-tip}